menu

 Overview

 Oakley is a tiny city located in the state of Idaho.
-With a population of 815 people and just one neighborhood, Oakley is the 104th largest community in Idaho.
-Much of the housing stock in Oakley was built prior to World War II, making it one of the older and more historic cities in the country.
+With a population of 816 people and just one neighborhood, Oakley is the 104th largest community in Idaho.
+Oakley has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 Occupations and Workforce